Maazcodes/VaultSite/README.md

    `releases/YYYY-MM-DD` describing the current date.
 This branch contains the code that will ultimately ship to production.
 4. Deploy `releases/YYYY-MM-DD` to the QA environment.
 Then ask QA users to begin testing the software to search for bugs.
+See the note below about disabling continuous delivery during pre-release QA.
 5. Bugs discovered on the release branch are addressed as follows:
    1. A branch is created based on `releases/YYYY-MM-DD`, in which the bug is fixed.